-Although C/CAG has the "power of the purse", it has limited influence over how the projects and programs it funds are implemented by cities and other local agencies.
-Successful equity advancement is highly dependent on the degree to which cities and other agencies receiving C/CAG funds prioritize and operationalize equity in their work.
-However, local jurisdictions' limited resources and staffing hinder equity efforts including the ability for cities representing Equity Focus Areas (EFAs) to have capacity to apply for grants.
+Although C/CAG has the "power of the purse," it has some limitations over how the projects and programs it funds are implemented by cities and other local agencies.
+Successful equity advancement depends in part on the degree to which cities and other agencies receiving C/CAG funds prioritize and operationalize equity in their work.
+Furthermore, local jurisdictions representing Equity Focus Areas (EFAs) may have limited resources and staffing that can hinder their ability to apply for grants.

 Other challenges that C/CAG has as a funder include the tensions between prioritizing equity versus geographic distribution in allocating grant funding.
 As C/CAG seeks to further prioritize areas of greatest need, it may face resistance, for example, from interests that prefer those funds be distributed evenly across geographies or populations.
-An additional challenge is that some original sources of C/CAG program funds don't have an equity focus.
+An additional challenge is that some original sources of C/CAG program funds do not have an equity focus.

-The agency has limited staffing resources:
+Limited staffing resources: